 Roughly speaking, house coal can cost between £5 and £10 for a 10kg bag.
 Smokeless coal, which produces less smoke, costs around £10 to £15.

 Smokeless coal releases fewer emissions compared to house coal, and so is seen as more environmentally friendly.
 If you live in a smoke-controlled area, you'll only be able to use smokeless coal.

 You can find out more information on the different types of coal on our page about using your stove.

 Maintaining your stove

 For all types of stove and fuel, you will also need to pay for maintenance.
-It’s recommended that you have your chimney swept twice yearly to keep your stove in good working order, which should cost between £60-£120 a year.
+It’s recommended that you have your chimney swept twice yearly to keep your stove in good working order, and so that it doesn't produce potentially harmful pollutants or become a fire risk.
+This should cost between £60-£120 a year.

 If you have a pellet stove, this will need to be serviced as well at around £200 a year.